(625 ILCS 5/7-214)

 of damages, and such deposit or any balance thereof shall be returned to the

 depositor or his or her personal representative when evidence satisfactory to the

 Secretary of State has been filed with him:

 1. that there has been a release from liability, or

 accordance with Section 7-208 of this Act; or

-3. whenever after the expiration of two years after
+3. whenever after the expiration of the statute of

-the later of (i) the date the driver's license and registration were suspended following the accident or (ii) the date of any default in any payment under an installment agreement for payment of damages, the Secretary of State shall be given reasonable evidence that there is no such action pending and no judgment rendered in such action left unpaid.
+limitations or (ii) 2 years after the date of any default in any payment under an installment agreement for payment of damages, the Secretary of State shall be given reasonable evidence that there is no such action pending and no judgment rendered in such action left unpaid.

 If, after releasing security to a judgment debtor or claimant, the balance of the security posted with the Secretary is $5 or less, the balance shall be transferred to the General Revenue Fund.
 The

 Secretary shall compile a list of all security amounts of $5 or less annually in July and shall certify that amount to the State Comptroller.
 As soon as possible after receiving the certification, the State Comptroller shall order transferred and the State Treasurer shall transfer the amount certified to the General Revenue Fund.